Geisler Alm: Hiking the Adolf Munkel Trail to Rifugio delle Odle

 As for the best time of day to hike the Adolf Munkel Trail?
 Embarking in the morning offers the chance to watch the dawning sun pour through the Geisler Peaks.
 The sight is a rare kind of magic.
 However, if you’re keen on seeing the mountains bathed in golden light, then plan to hike here in the afternoon.

-⇒ YOU MIGHT ALSO LIKE: How to Hike Around Lago di Braies
+β‡’ YOU MIGHT ALSO LIKE: The Best Way to Visit Lago di Braies

 Additional Tips to Enjoy Your Hike

-- If you hike to Geisler Alm in the winter, consider adding ice cleats to your hiking shoes or boots.
+• If you hike to Geisler Alm in the winter, we recommend using crampons and hiking poles.

 SAVE TO YOUR TRAVEL BOARD